contactatfp/theLibrarians/README.md

 6. Form: The form page, which displays the form that users can fill out to input details about the characters and settings they want in their book.
 7. Preview: The Preview page, which displays the generated book and allows users to make changes if necessary.

-## Technology Tools used
-- Flask Framework
-- SQLite
-- Bootstrap/HTML
-- CSS
-- JavaScript

-## UML Diagram
-There is no UML diagram yet.

 ## Testing Plans
 1. Registration: Verify that users can successfully create an account by filling out the registration form with their username, email, and password.
 2. Login/Logout: Verify that users can successfully log in and out of their account to access the other features of the application.